By Casey Reid 1 min read

 In poker, your pre-flop strategy largely depends on your starting hand selection.
 According to comprehensive data collected from online tournaments, the top 10% of hands account for approximately 85% of profitable plays.
 Hands like A-A, K-K, Q-Q, J-J, A-K suited dominate pre-flop decisions.

 For example, in a standard 9-handed game, opening with A♠ A♥ from early position is strong, but it's crucial to understand the implications of position on post-flop play.
-Playing premium hands from early position allows for more aggressive pots, while Suited Connectors like 9♠ 8♠ are better suited for late position, where positional advantage enhances fold equity and bluffing opportunities.
+Playing premium hands from Early Position allows for more aggressive pots, while Suited Connectors like 9♠ 8♠ are better suited for late position, where positional advantage enhances fold equity and bluffing opportunities.

 2.2 Position: The Key to Post-Flop Control